sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 Before we can determine whether a route deviation constitutes an entirely different route, we need the ability to objectively differentiate between routes, preferably in a programmable way.

 ### Example 1: My lunchtime walk to ~~Safeway~~ Woolworths
-Let's start with a simple example: my lunchtime walk to ~~Safeway~~ Woolworths.

 Typically, my route involves initially heading west on Collins Street and then turning north onto Merchant Street.